Last Updated: December 2022

 1. Definitions.
 For purposes of this SLA, the following terms have the meaning ascribed to each term below:

 “Downtime” means when the Customer is unable to log into the Hosted Software dashboard due to failure(s) in the Firmware or Hosted Software, as confirmed by both Customer and Samsara.
-Please note that individual device failures are not considered downtime, but may be covered under Samsara’s hardware warranty available at https://www.samsara.com/support/hardware-warranty.
+Please note that individual Hardware device failures are not considered Downtime, but may be covered under Samsara’s Hardware Warranty Policy set forth in the Hardware Warranty Policy section at https://www.samsara.com/support/hardware-warranty.

 “Monthly Uptime Percentage” means the total number of minutes in a calendar month minus the number of minutes of Downtime suffered in a calendar month, divided by the total number of minutes in a calendar month.

 2. Service Level Warranty.
-During the Term, the Hosted Software will be operational and available to Customer at least 99.99% of the time in any calendar month (the “Service Level Warranty”).
-If the Monthly Uptime Percentage does not meet the Service Level Warranty in any calendar month, and if Customer meets its obligations under this Agreement, then Customer will be eligible to receive Service Credit as follows:
+During the applicable Order Form term, the Hosted Software will have a Monthly Uptime Percentage of at least 99.99% in any calendar month (the “Service Level Warranty”).
+If the Monthly Uptime Percentage does not meet the Service Level Warranty in any calendar month, and if Customer is in compliance with its obligations under the Terms and this SLA, then Customer will be eligible to receive a Service Credit as follows:

 3. Customer Must Request Service Credit.
-In order to receive any of the Service Credits described above, Customer must notify Samsara within 30 days from the time Customer becomes eligible to receive a Service Credit.
+In order to receive any of the Service Credits described above, Customer must notify Samsara in writing within thirty (30) days from the time Customer becomes eligible to receive a Service Credit.
 Failure to comply with this requirement will forfeit Customer’s right to receive a Service Credit.

 4. Maximum Service Credit.
-The aggregate maximum amount of Service Credit to be issued by Samsara to Customer for all Downtime that occurs in a single calendar month will not exceed 30 days.
+The aggregate maximum amount of Service Credit to be issued by Samsara to Customer for all Downtime that occurs in a single calendar month will not exceed thirty (30) days.